-Re-designation of "ZA" or "FZA" licenses is allowed as long as any licence condition, such as the completion of logbooks, has been met and accepted by the Shellfish Data Unit.
+Re-designation of Green Sea Urchin licenses is allowed as long as any Conditions of Licence, such as the completion of logbooks, have been met and accepted by the Shellfish Data Unit.

 Navigate to 'Submit a Request' Re-Designate a vessel.
-Full instructions can be found at http://www.pac.dfo-mpo.gc.ca/fm-gp/licence-permis/forms/vessel-redesignation-transfert-bateau-eng.htm
+Full instructions can be found at Online Licensing - Submitting a Request and Checking the Request Status (dfo-mpo.gc.ca)